Can you tell me anything about modified food starch/modified corn starch? It is in almost every type of commercially prepared food.

 Dr. Gourmet Says...

-Generally speaking these are safe products.
-The most common food starch is cornstarch (also known as cornflour).
 That said, foods that use modified starches are generally very highly processed.
-If it is listed as one of the ingredients, you might consider whether it would be more healthy to make the item from scratch.
+If it is listed as one of the ingredients, you might think about whether it would be more healthy to make the item from scratch.

 Dr. Gourmet